jeffhammond/blog/Fortrans_Missing_Parallelism.md

 end program main
 ```
 It might make sense to have a new locality specifier, `local_final` but since there might have
-been a reason by that was not added for `DO CONCURRENT`, we use the `shared` specifier to the
+been a reason why that was not added for `DO CONCURRENT`, we use the `shared` specifier to the
 result of this function.

 ## Dependencies